kingkung2016/CMINet/README.md

 ****

 ## Pretrained models
-  - The pretrained models can be downloaded in [Baidu Cloud](https://pan.baidu.com/s/1SXAC1DtgeuyQ_WxlyI9VeQ) (fetach code is moad).
+  - The pretrained models can be downloaded in [Baidu Cloud](https://pan.baidu.com/s/1u5dv6crd7e4OwM9hBdooWg) (fetach code is pcmi).
 Then put the pretrained models such as 'resnet_50.pth' in the pretrained folder.
 ****

 ## Saliency maps